ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 in the technical specification, and the SUT state transition after the SUT receives the request from the test suite client.

-There are three kinds of machines are defined in the Cord file of the model project: scenario machines, sliced machines, and test suite machines.
-Scenario machines are designed to model the scenario defined in section 4.5.
+There are three kinds of machines that are defined in the Cord file of the model project: scenario machines, sliced machines, and test suite machines.
+Scenario machines are designed to model the scenario defined in [Test suite](#test-suite).
 Sliced machines are designed to slice the scenario machines to be testable machines by limiting the parameters for each operation in the scenario machines.
 Test suite machines are defined for test cases generation.
 They construct the test cases by applying